Vinay-ctrl2001/Nykaa-Marketing-Campaign/README.md

 - Social Media generated  the highest average ROI with 2.75, Paid Ads are secound 2.72, and SEO third 2.71, Influencer and Emails are gererated low ROI with  Influencer 2.70 and Email 2.68

-- While targeted customers have pretty similar engagement scores, College Students, Premium Shoppers, and Working Women are the top three, with scores of 13.85, 13.83, and 13.81, respectively.
+- While targeted customers have pretty similar engagement scores,College Students, Premium Shoppers, and Working Women are the top three, with scores of 13.85, 13.83, and 13.81, respectively.

 - Tamil and Hindi are the frequently used languages, with conversion rates of 22.12% and 22.10%, followed by Bengali at 22.03% and English at 21.88%